 - When in doubt, send a message!

-- If your instructor will not be holding face-to-face classes, find out if the instructor is offering a remote access option and what you will need to access it.
+- If your instructor will not be holding face-to-face classes, find out whether the instructor is offering a remote access option and what you will need to access it.

-- If you are personally unable to attend your face-to-face class, find out if there are alternative ways to participate.
+- If you are personally unable to attend your face-to-face class, find out whether there are alternative ways to participate.

 - If you do not have the required technology and access, be proactive in communicating this to your instructor and finding solutions.